Home

 The typical dance music also distinguished the dances - in Lindy mostly jazz music was used, with a widely spread tempo - both slow and rather rapid music was used.
 But again, the difference was not bigger than that we without problems could practise both the dances with the same music.

 At SSS we also learned to vary the basic steps - the three chasse steps can e.g. be replaced by using just one or two steps.
-In the SSS Lindy courses we were encouraged to vary steps, sequences and variants.
+In the SSS Lindy classes we were encouraged to vary steps, sequences and variants.

 Jumping left to right Left to right with gallop Rolling off the arm Stop and go Tie with point ball change Miami Special - chicken walk Miami special (continued) - lady turn jump Kick ball change flea hops Overturned fallaway throwaway Overturned fallaway throwaway - continued Left to right Back charleston

-Among what is left in our minds after these courses is to work on getting a proper "bounce", that backwards step instead mostly is headed forwards, that the leader makes way for the follower, that the couple should keep it's line all the time (e.g. after a swing out the couple should be headed in the same direction as before throughout the dance).
+Among what is left in our minds after these classes is to work on getting a proper "bounce", that backwards step instead mostly is headed forwards, that the leader makes way for the follower, that the couple should keep it's line all the time (e.g. after a swing out the couple should be headed in the same direction as before throughout the dance).

 It is fascinating to watch good Boogie Woogie dancers, the masters of the basic steps are perhaps found in this dance.
 But for us, what we learned from Boogie Woogie has not made any heavy footprints in our dance.